WatchOutNewsAgency/wona.github.com/_posts/2019-08-27-branch-change.md

 1. B.Arch students aren’t eligible

 ![A well meaning senior in action](/images/posts/branch-change-2.jpeg){: style="width:80%;height:auto"}

+*Above : A well meaning senior in action*

 > “In India, we don’t choose our major but our major chooses us.”